David Lyttle: Artist residencies

 In 2015 Lyttle was Derry's Musician In Residence as part of the city's legacy program following its designation as UK City of Culture.
 From January to March 2016 he was Musician In Residence at the Metropolitan Arts Centre, Belfast, where he mentored up-and-coming jazz musicians from Northern Ireland.

 In September and October 2017, Lyttle was the British Council and PRS for Music's Musician In Residence in Suzhou, China.
 He collaborated with traditional Chinese musicians and released a weekly podcast called Tapes From China.

 Outreach and charity

 Lyttle is the artistic director of Jazzlife Alliance, a non-profit jazz talent development organisation whose principle funder is the Arts Council of Northern Ireland.
 He is the founder of its youth programme, Jazz Juniors, which is based at the Metropolitan Arts Centre, Belfast.

 Since 2018 he has been the Northern Irish ambassador for UK charity Live Music Now.

 Lyte Records

 As owner and founder of Lyte Records, Lyttle has released albums by notable jazz, blues and roots artists, including Ari Hoenig, Jason Rebello, Nigel Mooney and Jean Toussaint.
-He has also produced debut albums for young talents such as Israeli classical pianist Ariel Lanyi and Slovakian jazz guitarist Andreas Varady, who was managed by Quincy Jones and was discovered by Lyttle in 2010.
+He has also produced debut albums for young talents such as Israeli classical pianist Ariel Lanyi and Slovak jazz guitarist Andreas Varady, who was managed by Quincy Jones and was discovered by Lyttle in 2010.